Marguerite Horner

 Marguerite Horner is a British artist who won the 2018 British Women Artist Award.
 Her paintings aim to investigate, among other things, notions of transience, intimacy, loss and hope.
 She uses the external world as a trigger or metaphor for these experiences and through a period of gestation and distillation, makes a series of intuitive decisions that lead the work towards completion.

 A Book 'Numinous' is published on Marguerite Horners work by Hurtwood press and distributed through Thames & Hudson.
 The publication features a foreword by writer Matt Price and essay by multidisciplinary scholar Dr Matthew Holman.

+A feature titled 'Chasing Demons Away' written by Professor Frances Spalding CBE FRSL was published in The Tablet, 7 February 2026.
+Vol 280//No.9639 ISSN: 00398837 about her exhibition 'All of your Demons will Wither Away' at Clare Hall, Cambridge University.